-Registration for all master's programmes is in September.
-In order to complete the registration process, you must follow these steps.
+In order to complete the registration process to enrol onto your programme, you must follow these steps.

 Children aged 5-16 are required by law to go to school or receive comparable education at home.
 All school-age children are expected to attend regularly and arrive punctually.
 Attendance at state schools is free of charge, but other education options are available, including boarding schools and private education establishments.